 Retractable cable locks are amazing for locking your backpack to your bunk/luggage rack.
 It will deter someone from running by and grabbing your bag from your dorm or train car.
-I used my all the time so I am glad I brought it.
+I used it all the time so I am glad I brought it.

-You never know when you’ll need to patch something or tape your snoring roommates mouth shut.
+You never know when you’ll need to patch something or tape your snoring roommate’s mouth shut.
 Don’t take a whole roll—Wrap the tape around a pencil so it won’t take up much space.
 They also sell travel duct tape.

-MacGyver always carried his trusty swiss army knife (he also had a pretty bitchin’ hockey-haircut).
+MacGyver always carried his trusty swiss army knife (he also had a pretty bitchin’ hockey haircut).
 You never know when you’ll have to carve a baguette into a knife so you can cut some French cheese.
-Unfortunately, I like to always carry-on all my luggage when I fly so a knife is out of the question.
+Unfortunately, I like to always carry on all my luggage when I fly so a knife is out of the question.

 Photocopies Of Important Documents